-A selectivity mask is defined with respect to a Minimum Detectable Signal level (MDS).
+A selectivity mask is defined with respect to a Minimum Detectable Interference level (MDI).
 This level is defined as the minimum level of a non-fluctuating pulsed radar waveform (i.e. carrying the transmit signal modulation) that would be detected with a probability of detection equals to PD in the presence of thermal noise resulting in a probability of false alarm PFA.
-This is a calculated value defined in
+This is a calculated value defined in Annex D.

-The maximum level of the disturbing signal shall be selected such that the receiver will not be saturated and shall not exceed the receiver compression level minus 6 dB.The selectivity mask is centered upon the operating frequency and rolls off at 30 dB/decade from each edge of the B-40 bandwidth to the maximum level of the disturbing signal. image frequencies or
+The maximum level of the disturbing signal shall be selected such that the receiver will not be saturated and shall not exceed the receiver compression level minus 6 dB.

-The receiver selectivity curve shall be as described in Figure 6 below:
+The receiver selectivity shall follow the limits of the selectivity mask defined in Table 4 below (see also Figure 6).

-Figure : Resulting receiver selectivity mask (not to scale).
+Figure 6: Resulting receiver selectivity mask (not to scale)#